-'Outgoings more likely than incomings' at Celtic
+Outgoings more likely than incomings at Celtic

 Forward Oh Hyeongyu this week became the club's fifth capture of the window, which closes on Tuesday.

-Josip Juranovic and Mortiz Jenz have left and striker Giorgos Giakoumakis has been heavily linked with a move.
+Josip Juranovic and Moritz Jenz have left and striker Giorgos Giakoumakis has been heavily linked with a move.

 "More likely out than in," said Postecoglou when asked about transfers.